 Starting at the Anakie crossroads, you will be wowed by the trail’s eye-catching signature art piece, “Sapphire Reflections”, standing over 12 metres tall.
 The trail includes creative interactive applications such as augmented reality and geo-cache activities and is part of the Dig the Tropic geo-tourism adventure.
 Join the adventure here.

 Blackdown Tableland National Park protects a sandstone plateau rising abruptly above Central Qld’s flat plains.
 Bordered by high rugged cliffs, this is the traditional home of the Ghungalu people.
 Rock art across the park reminds us of their connection with this land.
 Featuring deep gorges, the park offers amazing lookouts and scenic waterfalls.

 Via Capricorn Hwy, signed turnoff 35 km east of Blackwater.

 In 1899 Emerald’s first Railway Station was built, but unfortunately burned down within a year.
 In 1900 a new Railway Station was built of timber, with iron roof and wrought iron trimmings.
 The heritage-listed railway station boasts an elaborate entry with wrought iron lacework and pillared portico, offering great photos.

 100 Clermont St, Emerald.

-9. Peak Range Lookout
+9. Peak Range National Park

 The distinctive Peak Range, a succession of gigantic conical and dome topped mountains north of Capella, is a photographer’s delight.
 Discover the grandeur of the Peaks up close on a self drive tour, or while sampling country hospitality.
 A special place where you are invited to relax, unwind and enjoy the stunning natural beauty.